Matt's Magical Finance Plan for 20- and 30-somethings

 - Pay off your non-mortgage non-student-loan debt as fast as you can.

-- Once you’ve paid off that debt, save your extra money in an Ally savings account.
+- Once you’ve paid off that debt, save your extra money in an Ally savings account (or any other high-yield low-cost savings account).

 Everything else can come after that.